NishanthJKumar/NishanthJKumar.github.io/index.md

 ## Recent News
 * I was named a Finalist for the 2021 CRA Outstanding Undergraduate Research Awards!
-* In January 2021, I'll be giving an invited talk on Task Scoping at the [Learning and Intelligent Systems Group](https://lis.csail.mit.edu/) at MIT CSAIL!
+* In February 2021, I'll be giving an invited talk on Task Scoping at the [Learning and Intelligent Systems Group](https://lis.csail.mit.edu/) at MIT CSAIL!
 * My incredible summer internship at [Uber ATG Research](https://www.uber.com/us/en/atg/research-and-development/) has come to an end.
 I'm extremely grateful to [Prof. Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/) and my collaborators at ATG for such a positive and enriching experience despite the challenges of being remote.
 * I was named a [2020 Heidelberg Laureate](https://www.heidelberg-laureate-forum.org/) and invited to the 2021 HLF in Germany!
 * I was named a [2020 Goldwater Scholar](https://goldwater.scholarsapply.org/) for my research into Robotics and AI over the last few years!